 Socialist party MP Michiel van Nispen put both motions forward.
 Other motions were passed for the identification of gambling and financial risk checking.

-Van Nispen thinks that the inability of players to control the outcome of an online slot is a major reason why it should be prohibited.
+Van Nispen thinks that the inability of players to control the outcome of an online slot is one of their main reasons for banning them.
 A majority of 79 people voted in favor of the motion to ban internet slots.

 Franc Weerwind, the Netherlands minister of legal protection will now review the legislation and determine whether the motions are put into action.